How to Prevent Hearing Loss

 Make an appointment to get your hearing tested if you:

 - Have trouble hearing conversations

 - Are exposed to loud noises on a regular basis

 - Experience a frequent ringing sound in your ears

-If you have some hearing loss, you can still prevent further damage by avoiding exposure to loud noises.
+If you have some hearing loss, you can prevent further damage by avoiding exposure to loud noises.
 If your hearing loss is severe enough, you may benefit from a hearing aid or other treatment.
 Be sure to see your doctor if you experience sudden unexplained change in your hearing.
 Sudden hearing loss can be a symptom of other serious medical problems.